 “I’m an ambassador for defending our industrial systems, and an advocate for safety, reliability and cyber protection of our critical infrastructure,” Dean explains.
 “Every ICS class I teach I empower every student to ask questions and get involved in the always up-to-date conversation.
 Using this approach and sharing my experiences from the field creates memorable moments to effectively deliver the course content.
 It prepares students for SANS GIAC certifications while simultaneously helping them retain critical knowledge long after the class ends, which is super important for practical ICS defense.”

-In ICS515: ICS Active Defense and Incident Response, the course Dean teaches for SANS, he tackles common misconceptions and challenges of IT security applied to ICS security with an emphasis on safety for critical infrastructure.
+In ICS515: ICS Visibility, Detection, and Response, the course Dean teaches for SANS, he tackles common misconceptions and challenges of IT security applied to ICS security with an emphasis on safety for critical infrastructure.
 He takes students through incidence response, and emphasizes the main differences between traditional IT security and ICS security.
 One thing you will certainly hear echoed in Dean’s class is “Defense is Do-able!”
 He also reminds you to keep in mind Yoda’s famous expression: “Do.
 Or do not.
 There is no try.”

-Dean is also the co-author of the new upcoming SANS course ICS418: ICS Security Essentials for Managers with SANS Certified Instructor Jason Christopher.
+Dean is also the co-author of the new upcoming SANS course ICS418: ICS Security Essentials for Managers with SANS Certified Instructor Jason D. Christopher.
 ICS418 fills the identified gap among leaders working across critical infrastructure and operational technology environments.
 It empowers new and established ICS Security Managers with tools to address industry pressures and manage cyber threats and defenses that prioritize the business while ensuring the safety and reliability of ICS operations.

 Outside of class, Dean has been invited to speak on ICS security at conferences and workshops throughout North America and the United Kingdom.
 He has also contributed to many SANS ICS webcasts.
 When Dean isn’t working, you can find him exploring the coast of Newfoundland on his jet skis, playing piano, jamming out to ‘80s music, or riding motorcycles.
 He is an accomplished motorcycle instructor and rider and has published some adventures in his travel book The Evergreen Rider: Newfoundland by Motorcycle Through All Seasons, All Weather.